Important announcement

 Should the Council consider it appropriate and the regulations allow it, the Council can create exemption orders for specific footways which will mean they are not included in the national pavement parking ban.

-Once the new prohibitions come into force and the Council has undertaken its duties in regards to exemption orders, the Council will be responsible for enforcing the new prohibitions.
+Once the new prohibitions come into force and the Council has undertaken its duties in regard to exemption orders, the Council will be responsible for enforcing the new prohibitions.
 This includes a ban on pavement parking, double parking and parking at dropped kerbs.
 This will be enforced through existing Decriminalised Parking Enforcement.

 Supporting Action

-3(a) – Work in partnership with neighbouring authorities in the Glasgow City Region to develop a regional approach to a Workplace Parking Licensing Scheme.
+Work in partnership with neighbouring authorities in the Glasgow City Region to develop a regional approach to a Workplace Parking Licensing Scheme.

-As summarised within Section 2 - a Workplace Parking Licensing
+As summarised within Section 2 - a Workplace Parking Licensing Scheme, included within the Transport (Scotland) Act 2019, provides

 local authorities with the option to require employers in the area to hold a license in order to provide parking spaces for employees.